pagyP/bgp-learning-lab/BGP-Lab-Student-Guide.md

   end
   write memory
   ```
+- The example above is for VM1; adjust accordingly for VM2.
 - Changes take effect immediately and are saved with `write memory`.
 - Try both methods (editing the config file and using `vtysh`) and compare the experience.

+Hint - Commands in frr can be completed using tab completion or shortened using abbreviations, for example configure terminal can be entered as conf t.

+Question: What do you think no bgp ebgp-requires-policy does?
+Questions: Which method do you prefer and why?
+Any drawbacks to either method?

 ---